DIYtranscriptomics/DIYtranscriptomics.github.io/_pages/about.md

 ## Who can take the course?

-This is a gradate level course offered through the Cell And Molecular Biology (CAMB) graduate group at the University of Pennsylvania.
-Space permitting, the course is open to students outside of CAMB.
+All lectures are freely available, and lab materials will be posted the website after each lab.
+In-person attendence for labs is available for gradate students in the Biomedical Graduate Studies (BGS) group at the University of Pennsylvania.
+Space permitting, the course is open to graduates students outside of BGS.
 If you are not a graduate student at UPenn you can still access the lectures, course slides, code, videos and reading material on the site.
-This course is ideal for biomedical graduate students and postdocs who have little or no experience in bioinformatics, and we encourage students to bring their own RNAseq data to the course.
+This course is ideal for students and postdocs who have little or no experience in bioinformatics, and we encourage students to bring their own RNAseq data to the course.

 ## Can I just follow along online?

-Yes (mostly).
+Yes!
 All lectures, reading material and code are freely available and are organized on the website by lecture, so you can proceed at your own pace.
-However, there are some elements of the course that are only available for people who have officially registered.
-This include access to DataCamp for homework and extended learning, participation in our in-class [lab exercises](https://diytranscriptomics.com/lab/), access to our course Code Ocean group, access to our class Slack page for 1:1 help from the instructor and our TAs throughout the course (and with your own data), and last but not least, course credit.
+However, there are some elements of the course that are only available for people who have officially registered and participate in-person.
+This includes access to DataCamp for homework and extended learning, participation in our in-person [labs](https://diytranscriptomics.com/lab/), access to our course Code Ocean group, access to our class Slack page for 1:1 help from the instructor and our TAs throughout the course (and with your own data), and last but not least, course credit.

 ## How will I be graded in this course?

-All students taking the course for credit will be assigned a pass/fail grade.
-Pass/fail will be determined based on participation in labs and completion of homework assignments.
+All students who officially register for the course through UPenn will receive a letter grade.
+At this time we unable to provide grades or proof-of-completion for virtual learners.